 Competitions are useful tools for encouraging students to learn in a fun and engaging way.
-You can run a competition in your class using the same platform that is used for the Education Perfect World Series.
+You can run a competition in your class using the same platform that is used for the EP Official Events.

 You'll need to give the competition a name.
 Below the Name field, you have the option of writing a brief description for the competition.
 This description will be visible to students in the student app and on the competition scoreboard.

 In the Who? section, you can select the class(es) that you wish to participate in the competition.

 If you want to set up an inter-school competition, get in touch with us and we'll arrange this for you.
 This can be a useful option if you want to make a private competition between you and a sibling school.

 Note that for inter-school competitions, specific lists or lessons cannot be chosen and the material included needs to be all of the content from a chosen subject.

 In terms of what work students are able to complete to earn points for your competition, you have the option of either selecting entire subjects or selecting specific content from within one or more subjects.
 All items from the Content Library, except Assessments, can be combined to create the content students will engage with for your competition.

 Once you've selected the work that you wish to assign, you'll be able to choose whether the focus of the competition is to revise work or to learn new work.